 Geneseo, other SUNY schools, and other institutions offer opportunities for short-term, semester- and year-long study abroad programs.

-Geneseo Programs.
-Students can study in a variety of programs based in 20 countries.
+Geneseo Programs Students can study in a variety of programs based in over 20 countries.
 Programs may be for a semester or year or be single-course programs offered for a shorter time.
 Non-Geneseo students are also welcome on Geneseo programs.

 SUNY Programs [http://www.sunysystemabroad.com].
 Geneseo students may also study overseas through any SUNY institution.
 Programs are currently available in approximately 65 countries.
 If Geneseo students choose to study abroad through another SUNY institution, they pay regular Geneseo tuition as part of the overall program cost.